 I’ve suffered from low self-esteem all my life.
-Yet it’s only recently that I’ve really come to realise it’s important when it comes to everything else that I want.
+Yet it’s only in the past few years that I’ve really come to realise it’s importance for everything else that I want.

 For me, I never gave it enough importance.
-I learned to be more self-effacing, deprecating and modest.
-But looking back it was worse.
-It was self-destructive, very self-critical and I never felt I deserved happiness or success.
+I learned to be more self-effacing, and modest, but looking back it was worse.
+I was self-destructive, very self-critical and I never felt I deserved happiness or success.
 The shame I felt for being a shy misfit has been with me for a long time.

 Such an attitude is what made me turn away from the riskier but more rewarding choices.
 Instead, I took the safe option and avoided going after what I wanted.

 But it’s a negative circle: I don’t deserve > I don’t try > I don’t achieve > back to I don’t deserve.
 We define our self esteem based upon what goes on around us.